Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Estimating the gradient

-where $\rho < 1$ and $\tau\approx 10$ depend only on $\delta_{4s}$. \end{theorem} The exact values of $\rho$ and $\tau$ are provided in \citep{Foucart2012}.
-We emphasize that one can make $\tau$ smaller by making $m$ larger \cite{Foucart2012}.
-Note that the constants $b_1, b_2$ are the same as in Theorem~\ref{thm:SatisfiesRIP}.
-Other initializations are possible.
-For example, we have found that using, at the $k$-th iteration, $\bfg^{0} = \hat{\bfg}_{k-1}$, offers a modest speedup.
+for all $\bfg \in \mathbb{R}^{d}$, where $\rho < 1$ and $\tau\approx 10$ depend only on $\delta_{4s}$. \end{theorem} We emphasize this result is {\em universal}, {\em i.e.} it holds for all $\bfg \in \mathbb{R}^{d}$ with the stated probability.
+The exact values of $\rho$ and $\tau$ are provided in \citep{Foucart2012}.
+One can make $\tau$ smaller by making $m$ larger \citep{Foucart2012}.
+The constants $b_1, b_2$ are the same as in Theorem~\ref{thm:SatisfiesRIP}.
+Other initializations are possible; for example, we have found using $\bfg^{0} = \hat{\bfg}_{k-1}$ at the $k$-th iteration offers a modest speedup.